 Pre-Test on Short Insulators

-As example, the Swedish Grid wanted to verify the results of E-field calculations on the surface of composite insulators.
-The first challenge was to create a wetting method that simulates water drop corona but still allows the test to be performed without disturbance from other parts of the insulator.
-Standard IEC rain could be one option but this created a lot of corona from the metal parts, thereby disturbing the focus of main interest, i.e. the surface close to the HV fitting.
+The Swedish Grid (Svenska Kraftnät) wanted to have a test to verify the results of E-field calculations on the surface of composite insulators.
+The first challenge was to create a wetting method that properly simulates water drop corona but still allows the test to be performed without disturbance from other parts of the insulator.
+Standard IEC rain could be one good option but this created a lot of corona from the metal parts, thereby disturbing the focus of main interest, i.e. the surface close to the HV fitting.

-Testing performed on short insulators provided a better understanding of the mechanism of water drop corona and formed the basis to proceed with full-scale tests.
+Testing performed on short insulators provided a much better understanding of the mechanism of water drop corona and formed the basis to proceed with full-scale tests.

 Full-Scale Testing on Different Insulator Designs